 To streamline this process, automation was the key.
-Our strategy involved the automatic generation of necessary code through our CI/CD pipeline, triggered by developers adding proto files for new gRPC endpoints to the API gateway.
-My role in developing this automation strategy led me to discover and utilize the Protogen library, which adeptly met our needs for organized file generation, code customization, and middleware integration for security.
+Our strategy included automatically generating code using our CI/CD pipeline.
+This process starts when developers add proto files for new gRPC endpoints to the API gateway.
+I helped create an automation strategy and found the Protogen library, which effectively organized file creation, customized code, and integrated security features.

 Implementing Custom Struct Tag Generation in Protogen for Go gRPC Services

-The goal of the plugin is to generate struct tags for JSON serialization and database fields (like those used in the ORMs) based on the message definition in the .proto files.
+The plugin creates struct tags for JSON and database fields from the message definitions in the .proto file. files.
 The plugin could add relevant struct tags for popular Go libraries like encoding/json or ORMs like bun/gorm.

 Prerequisites: